Holidays

 The doors are open and guests are flowing in for a night of revelry with friends and family.
 The menus are set and food is landing on diners’ tables.
 The atmosphere is festive and cheerful, aided by a litany of libations and good conversation.
 The countdown to the new year is nigh.

-Operators can take this opportunity to appreciate the evening and join in on the fun.
+Take this opportunity to appreciate the evening and join in on the fun.
 Events like these are perfect for canvasing the room and connecting with guests — fostering stronger relationships and creating more loyal diners in the process.

 So go ahead.
 Hold your glass up.
 You’ve earned it.